Presbyterian Church of Korea: Birth of the PCK

 (both South Pyongan) were elected as elders that year.
-(Note: I Yŏng-ŭn died before he was given an ordination) In 1901, Kil Sŏn-chu and Pang Kich'ang were elected as elders.
+(Note: I Yŏng-ŭn died before he was given an ordination) In 1901, Kil Sŏn-chu and Pang Kich'ang were also elected as elders.
 On September 20 of the same year, three Korean presbyters and six ministers, along with 25 missionaries, organized the Council of the Presbyterian Church of Korea (Chosun) at a missionary council held at the Saemoonan Church in Seoul.
 Missionary William L. Swallen was inaugurated as the first chairman.
 However, because the Council of Missions retained jurisdiction over church affairs, the Presbyterian Church of Korea initially functioned only as a fraternal organization.
 In 1902, Yang Chŏn-paek was appointed as an elder, and additional elders were elected in 1903.